skiadas/TheoryCompCourse/notes/parsing.md

 S               P        P          P           error P               y        + P P      * P P       error
 ```
+The main principle here is this:

+> - The lookahead symbol must be in the first set of the variable we are trying to match.
+> - The production rule that helped us learn that this symbol is in this first set is the rule we want to apply.
+> - If we can learn this fact from two different production rules, we have a conflict.

 And here are the steps that the LL-parser would follow: